-Popular with profiteroles, choux pastry can also be prepared to hold savoury filling, as seen here in this canapé from Martin Wishart.
-This choux bun recipe makes approximately 80 small buns, and is wonderful to make for your next party, as the pastries are a snap to make.
+Often used for profiteroles, choux pastry can also be prepared to hold savoury filling, as seen here in this canapé from Martin Wishart.
 Chervil and chives are used in the cream cheese filling, but feel free to experiment with other herbs, such as rosemary or thyme.

 Preheat the oven to 200°C/gas mark 6